snotskie/ttrpg/site/src/world.md

     #### What You Know

+    As a human, you would have grown up hearing:

     - Humans, lucan, and fae are close allies
     - Some human scholars work closely with fae
-    - The human central keep is a castle on an island, connected to the mainland by a large drawbridge, which the humans settled when they sailed to and discovered this land long ago
+    - The human capital is a city of wood and stone on an island, connected to the mainland by a large bridge, which the humans settled when they sailed to and discovered this land long ago
-    - Human knights tell tales of their battles against the tusks and the ptero
+    - Human warriors and scribes tell tales of the humans' ongoing territorial battles against the tusks and the ptero

 !!! details "2.
 Tusk"
     #### Basic Stats